 Handling Rate Limits on Legacy AFC Vendor APIs

 Legacy Automated Fare Collection (AFC) systems rarely expose modern, well-documented REST interfaces.
 Transit operators and revenue analysts frequently interact with SOAP gateways, paginated XML endpoints, or early-generation JSON APIs that enforce rigid, undocumented, or static rate limits.
 When these limits are breached, vendors return 429 Too Many Requests or 503 Service Unavailable responses, causing silent data drops, reconciliation drift, and broken downstream analytics.
-For mobility tech developers and Python automation builders, surviving these constraints requires a disciplined approach to request pacing, stateful checkpointing, and defensive parsing.
+This page solves one concrete task for the Python automation builder: pull a full day of tap events out of a throttling legacy gateway without losing a single record, using request pacing, stateful checkpointing, and defensive parsing.

 Understanding Vendor Throttling Mechanics

 Legacy AFC vendors typically implement token-bucket or fixed-window rate limiting at the API gateway level.
 Unlike modern cloud APIs, they rarely expose X-RateLimit-Remaining or Retry-After headers in a consistent format.
 Throttling manifests as delayed responses, truncated payloads, or abrupt TCP resets.
-From a compliance standpoint, aggressive polling can trigger vendor-side IP blocks, violate data-sharing SLAs, or breach PCI-DSS logging requirements if raw request/response dumps are retained without PII masking.
+From a compliance standpoint, aggressive polling can trigger vendor-side IP blocks, violate data-sharing SLAs, or breach PCI-DSS logging requirements if raw request/response dumps are retained without PII masking — a boundary owned upstream by AFC System Security Boundaries.

 The flow below shows how a single fetch passes through pacing, then branches on the vendor response into retry, escalation, or success: